 Creative Takeaways

-• BFI cultural test – Need 16 of 31 points
+- Games must pass the BFI cultural test (minimum 16 of 31 points).

-• Claim core dev costs – Design, coding, testing, etc.
+- Claim core development costs (design, coding, writing, testing, management).

 1. Who qualifies for Video Games Expenditure Credit (VGEC)?